-Interest Expense was \$22.6 million for the year ended December 31, 2021, compared to \$27.4 million in the prior year.
-The decrease in interest expense was due to lower outstanding debt during the year ended December 31, 2021, compared to the prior year.
+Interest Expense was \$18.0 million for the year ended December 31, 2022, compared to \$22.6 million in the prior year.
+The decrease in interest expense was due to lower outstanding debt during the year ended December 31, 2022, compared to the prior year.

-Other Income (Expense), net was \$6.4 million for the year ended December 31, 2021, compared to \$6.1 million in the prior year, and relates to the amortization of certain components of net periodic benefit costs or gains related to the Company's pension and post-retirement plans, and interest income received from income tax refunds.
+Other Income (Expense), net was \$8.5 million for the year ended December 31, 2022, compared to \$6.4 million in the prior year, and relates to the amortization of certain components of net periodic benefit costs or gains related to the Company's pension and post-retirement plans.
 The increase in Other income (expense) was due to favorable adjustments reflected in the Company's pension and post-retirement plan liabilities during the year ended December 31, 2021.

-Income Taxes for the year ended December 31, 2021 were \$243.9 million, or 20.8 percent of income before income taxes, compared to \$65.9 million, or 25.4 percent of income before income taxes in the prior year.
-The 2021 income tax rate benefited from a 2.5 percent deduction related to foreign-derived intangible income ("FDII") under Section 250 of the Internal Revenue Code.
-The Company benefits from a FDII deduction as it relates to a U.S. corporation that generates income from services provided to foreign countries.
-The 2021 income tax rate also benefited from other discrete adjustments that lowered the effective tax rate in the current year.
+Income Taxes for the year ended December 31, 2022 were \$288.4 million, or 21.3 percent of income before income taxes, compared to \$243.9 million, or 20.8 percent of income before income taxes in the prior year.
+The 2021 income tax rate benefited from certain discrete tax adjustments that lowered the effective tax rate in the prior year.

-Net Income during the year ended December 31, 2021 increased \$734.3 million, or 380.3 percent, compared to the prior year.
+Net Income during the year ended December 31, 2022 increased \$136.5 million, or 14.7 percent, to \$1,063.9 million for the year ended December 31, 2022, compared to the prior year.